tophertimzen/tophertimzen.github.io/_posts/2019-06-10-BSidesPDXCTFFramework.md

 - deployment: If this challenge runs with `docker` and will be deployed to `k8s`, it needs a `Makefile` and a `service.yml` and a `deploy.yml` that will be used.

+[pwn/200-secureshell](https://github.com/BSidesPDX/bsides-ctf-framework/tree/master/pwn/200-secureshell) is a good example from the 2018 CTF of how to implement the above.

 ## Directory Structure for Hosting

 ```